What is better than the exquisite pain of perma-death? Why, sharing it with a friend or two, of course!

 Astral Ascent | Hibernian Workshop | PC (Win), PS, Switch

-Astral Ascent is a lovely looking action platformer with loads of great boss battles and tons of interesting interlocking systems to explore and progress.
-The pixel-art is wonderful, there’s tons to do, and there’s a story to unravel about escaping an astral prison guarded by zodiac bosses.
+Astral Ascent is a lovely-looking action platformer with loads of great boss battles and tons of interesting interlocking systems to explore and progress.
+The pixel art is wonderful, there are tons to do, and there’s a story to unravel about escaping an astral prison guarded by zodiac bosses.

 If all that sounds like your jam, then I invite you to proceed with relative confidence, but with the caveat that the multiplayer is local only.
 I can see why, as this one is all about precision combat that mixes melee and magic, and a responsive co-op partner is a must.